The Smashing Pumpkins and Weezer UK & Ireland Tour 2024

 The Smashing Pumpkins and Weezer UK & Ireland Tour 2024 was a concert tour co-headlined by the American rock bands The Smashing Pumpkins and Weezer.
-It ran for six shows in Europe, with five in the United Kingdom and one in the Republic of Ireland.
+It ran for six shows in Europe, with five in the United Kingdom and one in Ireland.
 The tour received positive reviews from critics, with many saying that the pairing seemed odd on paper but worked well in person.

 Background and development

-On 16 October 2023, the American rock bands The Smashing Pumpkins and Weezer jointly announced a concert tour of the British Isles planned for June 2024, with five shows in the United Kingdom and one in the Republic of Ireland.
+On 16 October 2023, the American rock bands The Smashing Pumpkins and Weezer jointly announced a concert tour of the British Isles planned for June 2024, with five shows in the United Kingdom and one in Ireland.
 The two bands had previously both co-headlined the BeachLife Festival in California in 2022.
 The tour would be The Smashing Pumpkins' first in the United Kingdom since 2019, and according to the online magazine Consequence, the band was using the tour to promote their latest album, Atum: A Rock Opera in Three Acts.
 In a June 2024 interview with Kerrang!, The Smashing Pumpkins' lead vocalist Billy Corgan discussed the tour and stated that, despite the fact that both bands were popular in the 1990s, the tour would feature a collection of songs from both their older and more recent albums.
 Tickets for the show were made available via Ticketmaster, See Tickets, and, later, Viagogo.